Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 * Data Type: cint16
 * Coefficient type: int16
 * Symmetric FIR
-* Fixed (i.e., non-reloadable) coefficients
+* Fixed (that is, non-reloadable) coefficients

 The number of filter taps in the filters and the number of cascaded filters in the chain can be specified as parameters in the build process.
 Each filter in the chain consists of an identical number of taps with identical coefficients.
 While this is not necessarily a realistic design situation, it provides a simple means for generating, scaling and managing the filter chain.
 One further simplification is the use of a triangular window for the filter coefficients, allowing the taps to be generated simply through linear interpolation.
 (See https://www.recordingblogs.com/wiki/triangular-window or https://en.wikipedia.org/wiki/Window_function#Triangular_window)

 The same filter chain is deployed in the two implementations using AI and DSP Engines.
-The design will compile through `v++`, and create a Petalinux-based platform via a script as well as generate the PDI and host application.
+The design compiles through `v++`, and creates a Petalinux-based platform using a script as well as generate the PDI and host application.

-The makefile based  build process can be directed to build different length chains with a specified number of taps.
+The Makefile based  build process can be directed to build different length chains with a specified number of taps.
 A similar set of harnesses are developed and maintained between the two implementations to store input/output vectors in DDR memory and use the data mover kernels to move data to and from AI Engine and HLS FIR kernels.
 In both cases, XRT running A-72 controls data flow in compute and data mover kernels (graph control APIs control AI Engine kernels and HLS APIs control HLS/PL kernels).

 </details>